gopaddle-io/configurator/README.md

 ```

 ### Removing Configurator
-To remove Configurator from the cluster.
+To remove Configurator from the Cluster.
 ```sh
 $ helm delete configurator gopaddle_configurator/configurator
 ```